 Of course, knowing that your windows are dirty isn’t the same as knowing the reason why they aren’t clear.
 For that, you need a closer investigation.
 You can generally tell the difference between clear and discolored nails, too.
 For discolored toenails, however, there could be more than one cause.

-Nails turn yellow, black, or otherwise dull for a number of reasons.
-The most common is a fungal infection.
-Fungus dulls and distorts the hard keratin.
+Nails turn black, yellow, or otherwise dull for a number of reasons.
+The most common is a fungal nail infection.
+Nail fungus dulls and distorts the hard keratin.
 Usually the result includes toenails that appear yellowish or greyish in color.
 Fungus can also pull the keratin away from the nail bed and allow debris to collect underneath it, turning it dark.
 You need active treatment for this problem to get your nails to grow clear again.

 Injuries can also change your nail color.
 Stubbing your toe hard or dropping something heavy on your foot can cause mild bleeding under the hard keratin.
 This “bruise” creates a dark patch that discolors your toenail.
 This is particularly common with runners, since banging your toes against the front of your shoes repeatedly can damage them.
 Occasionally mild trauma will cause a small white spot on your nail instead.
 In both cases, the discoloration will grow out.

 Occasionally other factors may contribute to nail discoloration.
 Medications may affect how your toenails grow and turn them unusual colors.
-You see this sometimes with chemotherapy drugs and medicines to treat human immunodeficiency virus.
+You see this sometimes with chemotherapy drugs and medicines to treat viruses that affect the immune system.
 Another rare cause includes yellow nail syndrome, which is a condition that’s often inherited and causes slow, yellow keratin growth.